Alternatives

 FreeBio Sites is free, and if you already use Squarespace for your website, it ties in neatly.
 That's about the extent of the appeal.
 No bento grids, limited theme options, and the whole product feels designed to nudge you toward a full Squarespace plan rather than to be a great standalone link page.

 As a Bento.me replacement it's a stretch.
-The visual identity that made Bento.me appealing — the grid, the tiles, the designed feeling — none of that is here.
+The grid, the tiles, the designed feeling that made Bento.me worth using: none of that is here.
 It's a basic link list with Squarespace branding.

 Build your own